revolt3r/TextToSpeech/index.md

 <p><strong>Description</strong><br>
 A chunk of text to be spoken, along with parameters that affect its speech.</p>
   <p><strong>Properties</strong><br>
-  <b>string SpeechString</b> - The unique identifier for a voice object.<br>
+  <i>string SpeechString</i> - The unique identifier for a voice object.<br>
-  <b>float PitchMultiplier</b> - The baseline pitch at which the utterance will be spoken.<br>
+  <i>float PitchMultiplier</i> - The baseline pitch at which the utterance will be spoken.<br>
-  <b>float PreUtteranceDelay</b> - The amount of time in seconds a speech synthesizer will wait before actually speaking the utterance upon beginning to handle it.<br>
+  <i>float PreUtteranceDelay</i> - The amount of time in seconds a speech synthesizer will wait before actually speaking the utterance upon beginning to handle it.<br>
-    <b>float PostUtteranceDelay</b> - The amount of time in seconds a speech synthesizer will wait after the utterance is spoken before handling the next queued utterance.<br>
+    <i>float PostUtteranceDelay</i> - The amount of time in seconds a speech synthesizer will wait after the utterance is spoken before handling the next queued utterance.<br>
-    <b>float SpeechRate</b> - The rate at which the utterance will be spoken.<br>
+    <i>float SpeechRate</i> - The rate at which the utterance will be spoken.<br>
-    <b>ISpeechSynthesisVoice Voice</b> - The voice used to speak the utterance.<br>
+    <i>ISpeechSynthesisVoice Voice</i> - The voice used to speak the utterance.<br>
-  <b>float Volume</b> - The volume used when speaking the utterance.</p>
+  <i>float Volume</i> - The volume used when speaking the utterance.</p>
 </details></p>

 ### Setting Callbacks